 The Greathouse Wetlands consist of two hydrologically connected cells that total 1.14 acres.
 These man-made wetlands were constructed in 2002 and a variety of aquatic plants were purchased from nurseries and installed.
-There are two water-control structures- one between the cells and one at the lower cell's outflow to West Creek, a tributary of the Cuyahoga River.
-An extensive infestation of Hydrilla was found in the upper cell in 2011, with the lower cell yielding only a few clusters of the plant.
+There are two water-control structures- one between the upper and lower cells and one at the lower cell's outflow to West Creek, a tributary of the Cuyahoga River.
+In addition, a working wetland with a water-control structure at its outflow was created above the Greathouse Wetlands as part of the stormwater management for the Watershed Stewardship Center and discharges into the upper cell.
+An extensive infestation of hydrilla was found in the upper cell in 2011, with the lower cell yielding only a few clusters of the plant.